 Art of Naming: Conveying Sensoriality in Naming

-With consumers more acute to the sensorial experience of their brand purchase and discovery, engaging with their senses has become an essential focus of branding.
+With consumers more attuned to subtle differences during brand purchase and discovery, engaging with their senses has become essential for brands.
 Today’s customer relates to a brand through a set of interactions that involve not only rational and physical behavior, but also emotional and sensorial.
 Lodging a brand’s name across sensorial categories is a great way to ignite sensory stimuli, as we unknowingly attach intrinsic meaning to certain sounds, to certain sights, to certain flavors and taste, and certain scents.

 Sensorial Naming, A Doorway to the Brand Universe

 Whilst a brand name is first and foremost a sign of recognition, it is also an invitation to enter and experience a Brand Universe.
 Here at Labbrand, we believe a brand is built on 4 key facets that shape a brand’s core identity and perception.

 By opening doors to the imaginary world the brand awakens, the Brand Universe is an important part of the narrative, and a powerful tool in developing emotional resonance between the brand and the consumer.
 From a consumer’s standpoint, this often implies projecting sensorial elements onto the brand, such as vivid images, sounds, smells, tastes and touches that feel familiar and are attached to a scope of common or intimate perceptions.